rdkcentral/Lightning-SDK/docs/plugins/accessibility.md

 # Accessibility

-The Accessibility plugin provides functionality to easily make your App more accesible.
+The Accessibility plugin provides functionality to easily make your App more accessible.

 Currently it provides functionality to apply a **Colorshifting filter** to your App, helping people with different types of color blindness to properly use your App.